Collaborative Language Arts

 Poetry Inside Out is a collaborative, cross-cultural language arts curriculum that celebrates classroom diversity, builds literacy skills, improves critical thinking, and unlocks creativity by teaching students to translate great poetry from around the world.
 Poetry Inside Out embraces—and relies upon—the cultural and linguistic diversity found in today’s classrooms, schools, and communities.
 As a world literature program, it treats great poets as teachers and their work as models.

-Preparing for distance learning in the coming school year?
+Struggling with finding engaging language arts materials for distance learning this school year?
 Our virtual workshop will help you create lessons to teach poetry and translation online.

 Why Translation?
 Why Poetry?